petrelharp/landscape_geometry/outline.md

 **To-do:**

 1. Make a generic report applicable to an arbitrary demographic setup.
 2. Test this on flatspace and Sierpinski-ized habitats.
-3. Allow habitable and accessible to be migration-specific rather than population-specific (as functions?).
+3. Allow habitable and accessible to be migration-specific rather than population-specific (as functions of habitat values).
+4. Implement other offspring number distributions.
+5. Implement biased dispersal based on raster values.
+6. Include pollen limitation.

+# Templated analyses

+## Combinations to analyze

+Rasters will cover about 200km on a side.
+At a resolution of 200m, this is $10^6$ cells;
+For instance, the *Yucca brevifolia* raster is 430 x 590 km, at 270m resolution;
+it has $3.5\times10^6$ cells, but only 200,000 nonzero cells.

+1. Dispersal distance: long / short
+2. Dispersal distribution: local / long-tailed
+3. Dispersal: intrinsic / extrinsic
+4. Habitat shape: 1D / treelike / netlike / holey / 2D
+5. Population density: high / low
+6. Reproduction: high / low variance

+## Set-up for the template

+In an analysis we need to specify:

+1. A habitat raster and a portion of the raster to use.
+2. Models of migration, including accessible portions of the raster.
+3. Carrying capacity and other demographic details.

+We will then record:

+1. Probability of establishment of a new mutation.
+2. Speed and width of adaptive waves.
+3. Dispersal distance, $\sigma$, computed from the migration matrix.
+4. Total population size.